-This clause is classified as a civil penalty provision under the National Electricity (South Australia) Regulations.
+This paragraph is classified as a tier 3 civil penalty provision under the National Electricity (South Australia) Regulations.
 (See clause 6(1) and Schedule 1 of the National Electricity (South Australia) Regulations.)

 5.2A.7 Third party IUSAs

 (a0) In this clause 5.2A.7: